Homemade Hot Tamales Recipe

 - Cover, reduce heat and simmer 1 to 1 ½ hours or until meat is tender.

 - Drain meat with a slotted spoon, reserving 1 cup broth.

-- Shred meat with a fork.
+- Shred the meat with a fork.
 Set aside.

-- Place Chile peppers on a baking sheet; broil 3-4 inches from heat, turning often with tongs until blistered on all sides.
+- Place the Chile peppers on a baking sheet; broil 3-4 inches from the heat, turning often with tongs until blistered on all sides.

-- Blend tomato mixture until smooth.
+- Blend the tomato mixture until smooth.
 Pour into a large mixing bowl.

-- In blender add remaining 4 tomatoes; blend until smooth.
-Stir into mixing bowl with tomato mixture.
+- In a blender add remaining 4 tomatoes; blend until smooth.
+Stir into mixing bowl with the tomato mixture.
 Set aside.